 How to Get the Last Drops Out of a Vape Pen

 For those with faulty, bubble-filled cartridges, skip ahead to the next section.
-For those who are just trying to get the dregs of concentrate from the bottom of your cartridge – this section is for you.
+This section is for those trying to get the dregs of concentrate from the bottom of your cartridge.

 Option #1: Heating Pad

-Most of the time, all you’ll need is to loosen the thick concentrate into a more localized area of the cartridge is heat.
+All you’ll need most of the time is to loosen the thick concentrate into a more localized area of the cartridge through heat.
 If you have a heating pad for growing weed, throw your leftover cartridges on the heating pad overnight.
-Within a few hours, they should have liquified, and you should score a few more powerful pulls out of it.
+They should have liquified within a few hours, and you should score a few more powerful pulls out of it.

 Option #2: Air Exchange (Floor Register) in Your House